 * Trade minister says opposition plan would stifle dealmaking

-* Government says customs union would waste one of the key prizes of Brexit
+* Government says this would waste one of the key prizes of Brexit

-* Former trade official mocks government position (Releads after speech)
+* Former trade official mocks government position (Adds details)

-Fox, a long-standing eurosceptic, said the ability to strike new trade deals around the world is one of the key prizes of Brexit, and that if Britain stays in a customs union with the EU it will have to accept EU rules without any say in making them.
+Fox, a long-standing eurosceptic, will say in a speech that the ability to strike new trade deals around the world is one of the key prizes of Brexit, and that if Britain stays in a customs union with the EU it will have to accept EU rules without any say in making them.

 "We would be in a worse position than we are today.
-It would be a complete sell-out of Britains national interests and a betrayal of the voters in the referendum, Fox said in a speech in Londons financial district.
+It would be a complete sell-out of Britain's national interests," Fox will say, according to excerpts from his office.

 Martin Donnelly, the former permanent secretary at the Department for International Trade, said Britain risked being shut out entirely from its biggest market.

-Labours announcement on Monday places Mays government on a collision course with a number of her own members of parliament, who are planning to back an amendment to a trade bill calling for the government to pursue a customs union, and will now have the backing of Labour.
+Labour's announcement on Monday places May's government on a collision course with a number of her own members of parliament, who are planning to back an amendment to a trade bill calling for the government to pursue a customs union, and will now have the backing of the opposition party.

-Eight Conservative rebels are backing the amendment and, if they win more support from colleagues, the government could be defeated in parliament on one of its key Brexit policies.
+Eight Conservative rebels are backing an amendment and, if they win more support from colleagues, the government could be defeated in parliament on one of its key Brexit policies.